schneems/ruby_javascript_data_viz/README.md

 Now anyone on your team can edit id's and classes as they please.
 Your javascript will still work as planned.

-## 4) Asyncronous Client Side Updates (AJAX)
+## 4) Asynchronous Client Side Updates (AJAX)

-By now we've used jquery to manipulate the DOM, and used ruby to render some pretty sweet data visualizaitons.
+By now we've used jquery to manipulate the DOM, and used ruby to render some pretty sweet data visualizations.
 All of this is just manipulating static html, what if we wanted to update some elements on the page from our server dynamically, or send data to our server without a page refresh, how would we do that?

-We can send asyncronous requests from javascript to our server, and then manipulate our page with any data we get back.
-Asyncronous means that we don't have to wait for the request to finish and we don't have to refresh the page.
-A text message is asyncronous communication, you can send one and forget about the conversation until you get one back.
-Calling someone on a phone is syncronous communication since you can't go anywhere untill the call is over and you hang up the phone.
+We can send asynchronous requests from javascript to our server, and then manipulate our page with any data we get back.
+Asynchronous means that we don't have to wait for the request to finish and we don't have to refresh the page.
+A text message is asynchronous communication, you can send one and forget about the conversation until you get one back.
+Calling someone on a phone is synchronous communication since you can't go anywhere until the call is over and you hang up the phone.

-What type of functionality might we want to make asyncronous?
+What type of functionality might we want to make asynchronous?
 There are plenty of 'upvote' and 'like' buttons on the Internet these days, while we aren't recording votes, our products do have a price.
 We could add a button that would allow us to update the button's price.

 First we'll build this functionality in normal synchronous way using page refreshes and links.
-We'll then re-build it asyncronously using javascript.
+We'll then re-build it asynchronously using javascript.

 in `app/views/products/index.html.erb` Add this line to your table at the end: